vijaysharm/ehyo-android/README.md

 + Should all actions have names so that output is more legible?
 ++ Might be useful with --debug (Track when an action is added, whether its executed or not, etc...)
 + Move maven search into the Service
-+ PatchApplier should print the number of documents modified (look a the way git does commits)
 + Make all core models package protected
 ++ Document public API
 + Support https://github.com/jgilfelt/android-adt-templates & /Applications/Android Studio.app/plugins/android/lib/templates